Toucaan/toucaan.research/README.md

 Head over [here](https://www.toucaan.com/docs/getting-started) to get started.
 We are looking for help on documentation and contributors for the framework.
 Feel free to submit a PR or write to me if you want to join the project as a core member.

+### Vendor Support

+Modern browsers that are inside of 2017 and now.
+The support can go further back, but check-out [CSS Remedy](https://github.com/jensimmons/cssremedy) to see how much debt you're willing to shoulder for backward-compatibility.

 ### Financial support

 If you like my [work](https://github.com/sponsors/marvindanig) please consider supporting it financially.